kellemNegasi/scrapers/README.md

  iii. `dataframe`</br>

 ## 2. Advanced Search
-To perform the advance search we call the advance search in the search course module <br>
+To perform the advanced search we call the `advanced_search` function in the search course module <br>
 with a dictionary of filters as an argument. this feature currently supports only page number as a filter.
 ```python